jleberle/syllabi/2022 - Summer/SU22 1103 Online.md

 This book is available as an e-book on the Canvas course.
 It is required to complete the class assignments and failure to have access to the e-book is not grounds for an extension on assignments.

-Additionally you will need to sign up for an account on [Kanopy](https://kanopy.com), a video streaming site that has movies available for viewing through the OSU library.
+The multiple choice reading quizzes will be completed in the Respondus Lockdown browser.
+Further information on the browser and download instructions are available on the [OSU IT website](https://it.okstate.edu/services/respondus/index.html)

 # Assignments

 **Syllabus Quiz** - Short multiple-choice quiz to check your reading and understanding of the syllabus.
 Assignment is pass/fail.

 **Reading Quizzes** - These 6 quizzes consist of 25 multiple choice and true/false questions related to the assigned chapters in the Foner textbook.
 These will assess your overall comprehension of the material from the chapters.
-Each quiz has a time limit of 35 minutes.
+Each quiz has a time limit of 30 minutes.

 **Primary Source Document Exercises** - 6 short question assignments in which you respond to primary source materials.
 Primary source materials will include a mix of documents and videos.
 These assignments are untimed.

-**Essay Exams** - Two exams, a midterm and final exam, that will consist of short answer responses and a formal essay responding to a prompt.
+**Exams** - Two exams, a midterm and final exam, that will consist of short answer responses and a formal essay responding to a prompt.
 On each exam you will be asked to identify five terms in a paragraph-length response that provides the relevant information on the topic as it relates to the class material and write a one to two page essay responding to an essay prompt.
 Essays should be well organized and reference material from the assigned readings and other course materials.
 Formatting guidelines will be provided with each exam.

+**Extra Credit Papers**

+The course will have two extra credit opportunities this semester worth 25 points each, or half a letter grade overall.[^1] The assignments will require you to watch two movies and analyze the themes of the movies and how they connect to material in the course.
+Each assignment will be due alongside the two exams.

+[^1]: Students who write their favorite thing (book, movie, sports team, etc.) in the open-ended question on the syllabus quiz will also earn bonus points for reading the syllabus and finding this.

 ## Grade Breakdown